andrewcooke/StatefulIterators.jl/README.md

 # StatefulIterators

-A stream-like wrapper around iterable objects.
+A stream-like wrapper around iterable objects (it's spelt "Stateful" with a final trailing lowercase L, and then "Iterators" with a leading, uppercase I).

 ## Example